Meghnasahu15/MusicS/SQL_Music_Store_Analysis-main/README.md

 - **Support for Music Playlists**: Users can create playlists containing multiple tracks.
 - **Invoice System**: The invoicing system tracks each customer’s purchases, linking them to specific tracks.

----

-Feel free to adjust or expand this README based on any additional features or custom queries you implement.

 Schema- Music Store Database
 ![MusicDatabaseSchema](https://user-images.githubusercontent.com/112153548/213707717-bfc9f479-52d9-407b-99e1-e94db7ae10a3.png)